assareh/tfc-agent/tfc-agent-ecs-multi/files/create_tfcb_workspaces/TFE_Workspace_README.md

 ```
 ./addAdmin_workspace.sh
 ```
+You should now have your ADMIN workspace created in TFCB and be ready to provision child workspaces with standard configurations and securely add encrypted sensitive variables.

-## Using with Private Terraform Enterprise Server using private CA
+### Note: Using with Private Terraform Enterprise Server using private CA
 If you use this script with a Private Terraform Enterprise (PTFE) server that uses a private CA instead of a public CA, you will need to ensure that the curl commands run by the script will trust the private CA.  There are several ways to do this.
 The first is easiest for enabling the automation script to run, but it only affects curl.
 The second and third are useful for using the Terraform and TFE CLIs against your PTFE server.
 The third is a permanent solution.
 1. `export  CURL_CA_BUNDLE=<path_to_ca_bundle>`
 1. Export the Golang SSL_CERT_FILE and/or SSL_CERT_DIR environment variables.
 For instance, you could set the first of these to the same CA bundle used in option 1.
 1. Copy your certificate bundle to /etc/pki/ca-trust/source/anchors and then run `update-ca-trust extract`.

-## Usage (addAdminWorkspace.sh) will add a workspace you should link to this repo and use to manage additional workspaces.
-./addAdmin_workspace.sh
-./addAdmin_workspace.sh <gitURL> <workspace_name>